Australia's spy boss says politicising national security 'not helpful'

 By Kirsty Needham

-SYDNEY, Feb 17 (Reuters) - Australia's spy chief has warned in a rare TV interview against politicising intelligence advice as an election looms, saying unsuccessful attempts by foreign governments at interference had targeted both sides of politics.
+SYDNEY, Feb 17 (Reuters) - Australia's spy chief has warned in a rare TV interview against politicising intelligence advice in an election fought on national security, saying foreign interference attempts had targeted both sides of politics.

-The Australian Security Intelligence Organisation (ASIO) director-general Mike Burgess's comments come after Prime Minister Scott Morrison accused the deputy Labor opposition leader in parliament on Wednesday of being Beijing's "Manchurian Candidate", before withdrawing the slur.

-Morrison and his ministers have launched a sustained political attack on Labor ahead of an election, expected in May, accusing the party of appeasing China, and saying Beijing had "picked their horse" and it was Labor leader Anthony Albanese.
+On Thursday, Prime Minister Scott Morrison continued attacking the Opposition Labor party as being "soft" on China, and its leader Anthony Albanese as "the Chinese government's pick at this election".

+Security and foreign affairs officials have cautioned that Beijing, which both parties have criticised for its trade reprisals over Australian policy decisions, would benefit from domestic political division on China policy. ]

-Burgess said in an interview on Wednesday evening on the Australian Broadcasting Corp. that the intelligence agency was apolitical and the politicisation of its foreign interference investigations was "not helpful for us".
+Australian Security Intelligence Organisation (ASIO) director-general Mike Burgess said foreign governments had attempted to interfere with both sides of politics, and politicisation of its investigations was "not helpful for us".

-"The foreign interference is against all members of parliament so it doesn't go after one particular party or the other," he said.
+"The foreign interference is against all members of parliament so it doesn't go after one particular party or the other," he told the Australian Broadcasting Corp in an interview late on Wednesday.

-Burgess's comments were backed by his predecessor, Dennis Richardson, on Thursday morning, who said in a television interview the government's election tactic would only serve China's interest.

-There was no difference between Labor and the government in policy on China, he said.
+Burgess's predecessor, Dennis Richardson, on Thursday said there was no difference between Labor and the government in policy on China.

 "Seeking to create the perception of a difference when none in practice exists for straight out party political purposes is something that we have not seen an Australian government do for decades, and it does not serve the national interest," he said on ABC television.